file(1) — Linux manual page

 ENVIRONMENT top

-The environment variable MAGIC can be used to set the default magic
+The environment variable MAGIC can be used to set the default

-as appropriate.
-The environment variable POSIXLY_CORRECT controls
+this variable as appropriate.
+The environment variable

-(on systems that support symbolic links), whether file will attempt
+POSIXLY_CORRECT controls (on systems that support symbolic

-to follow symlinks or not.
-If set, then file follows symlink,
+links), whether file will attempt to follow symlinks or not.
+If

-otherwise it does not.
-This is also controlled by the -L and -h
+also controlled by the -L and -h options.

 FILES top